 Property purchase trigger

-To manage the phaseout of polluting heating systems, anyone purchasing a home or business premises will need to move to ‘clean’ (Zero Direct Emissions Heating) within a fixed period following completion of the sale.
+To manage the phaseout of polluting heating systems, anyone purchasing a home or business premises will need to move to ‘clean’ heating (Zero Direct Emissions Heating) within a fixed period following completion of the sale.

 Changeworks has urged that a grace period will be necessary to allow the supply chain to grow appropriately.
 We recommend this grace period should be two years to balance feasibility with achieving carbon reduction targets at pace.